 How to know when it’s time to go Online

-But in normal times what I see is that too many small business owners jump on the online bandwagon way too early and this actually hurts and hinders their business growth, rather than accelerating it in the way they hope.
+What I see is that too many small business owners jump on the online bandwagon way too early and this actually hurts and hinders their business growth, rather than accelerating it in the way they hope.

 I find it immensely exciting that we can reach a global audience, all without leaving home (I typically have people from the UK, USA, Canada, Australia, New Zealand, South Africa and all across Europe in my programmes – yet as I write this I’m sitting in my garden in the sunshine!).
 I also love that we can use online technology to automate our processes so that people buy from us or book themselves into our diary for consultations – even while we sleep!